Chelyabinsk Shagol Airport

-Chelyabinsk Shagol (Челябинск Шагол) is a military airfield of the Russian Air Force in Chelyabinsk, Chelyabinsk Oblast, Russia.
+Chelyabinsk Shagol (Челябинск Шагол) is a military airfield of the Russian Aerospace Forces in Chelyabinsk, Chelyabinsk Oblast, Russia.

 The base is home to the 108th Training Aviation Regiment which flies the Antonov An-26, Antonov An-72, Mil Mi-8 under the Prof. N.E.
 Zhukovsky and Iu.A.
 Gagarin Air Force Academy and the 2nd Guards Composite Aviation Regiment which flies the Sukhoi Su-24MR and the Sukhoi Su-34 under the 21st Composite Aviation Division.

 History

 Chelyabinsk Shagol Airport was opened in 1938 as the first airport in Chelyabinsk, named after the adjacent village of Shagol which has since been absorbed by the city, and can park over 40 aircraft.
 The airfield operated passenger flight services and was the primary airport for Chelyabinsk until 1953, when all passenger traffic was redirected to Chelyabinsk Balandino Airport.

 It was re-purposed to military use, housing aircraft of the Soviet Air Force and the local pilot training school, the Chelyabinsk Red Banner Military Aviation Institute of Navigators.
+OJSC "712 Aviation Repair Plant" was founded in 1954, and has an aircraft parking area of 4 hectares connected by taxiways to the airport runway.
 During the Cold War, it was a military bomber training base, and had about 35 Tupolev Tu-134 UBLs based as recently as 1995.
 Kommersant-Vlast indicated in 2005 that the 239 Separate Mixed Aviation Regiment was based here.
 In August 2007, Shagol was used in military exercises of Shanghai Cooperation Organisation.
 It is also used for air shows.
 From 2010, it also serves as the base for the 6980th Guards Aviation Base (Military Unit Number 69806) equipped with Su-24M bombers and Su-24MR reconnaissance aircraft.

 In 2015, one of the Su-24's based at Shagol was shot down in Syria after reportedly violating Turkish airspace, worsening the relations between Turkey and Russia.

+On 3 January 2024, a Su-34 bomber was set on fire at the Chelyabinsk Shagol Airport by a Ukrainian saboteur according to the Ukrainian GUR.